 3. Think of three key words you’d like to project in your photos.
 Want to look confident, strong and brave?
 Or, approachable, trustworthy and patient?
-Communicating to me the way you’d like to appear in your photos will help with lighting, posing and style.
+Communicating the way you’d like to appear in your photos will help with lighting, posing and style.

-7. Be sure that your clothes are pressed and wrinkle free.
-Our basic retouching includes blemish removal, taming stray hair, softening under eyes and teeth whitening.
+7. Drink plenty of water and moisturize your skin in the days leading up to your shoot.
+Hydration will help your skin look it’s very best.
+Don't worry about blemishes, we can take fix them with retouching.
+Blemish removal, taming stray hair, softening under eyes and teeth whitening are included in all packages.
 Requests for clothing retouches will incur additional costs.
 We have a steamer at the studio, in case items get a bit wrinkled between home and our location.

-6. Bring the correct bras and/or undershirts.
+8. Wear the correct bras and/or undershirts.
 If you bring a tank top or a strapless dress for your photos, be sure also bring a strapless bra.
 If you are not wearing a tie for your photos, bring a v-neck undershirt so that your t-shirt will not be visible in your pictures.

-8. Transitioning glasses.
+9. Transitioning glasses.
 If you wear transitions lenses and you have booked an outdoor session, it is important to bring an older pair of non-transitions glasses.
 If you don't have non-transitioning glasses, bring an old pair and we can pop the lenses out of them for your session.

-10. Bring a positive attitude.
+Bonus tip: Bring a positive attitude.